Monday, December 07, 2015

 Solomon's Travels

-Solomon Solomon lived in
+Solomon Solomon lived in a house

 Whose little red roof had a leak;